ozaenzenzen/responsive_mpa_web/example/README.md

 How to use `responsive_mpa_web` package

-You should create `WebPageView` as the first screen of the `MaterialApp` to define list of menu in appBar and pages of the app.
+You should create `WebScaffold` as the first screen of the `MaterialApp` to define list of menu in appBar and pages of the app.

 First you should create MaterialApp widget.
 Example as below: